resolv-finance/resolv-doc/docs/Technical Architecture.md

 # Technical Architecture

-Resolv is built on a robust and scalable technical architecture that seamlessly integrates blockchain technology with user-friendly interfaces.
+Resolv is built on a robust and scalable technical architecture that is seamlessly compatible with any ERC20 token.
 This section outlines the key components of our system and how they work together to provide a secure and efficient platform for protecting and managing crypto assets.

 ## Overview